Kibmeister/hotciv/src/test/testAlphaCiv.md

 [OK] Move unit actually moves a unit
-[OK]  A unit can only move if its move count is over 0 [OK] The move count of a unit is deducted after a move [] When the round starts, each unit is initialized to their maximal moves count
+[OK]  A unit can only move if its move count is over 0 [OK] The move count of a unit is deducted after a move [OK] When the round starts, each unit is initialized to their maximal moves count

-[] cities produce 6 production after a round has ended [] cities population size is always 1
+[OK] cities produce 6 production after a round has ended [OK] cities population size is always 1
 [OK] After Red it is Blue that is in turn
 [OK] Red wins in year 3000 BC
 [OK] Game starts in age 4000 BC
 [Ok] Game advances 100 years per round

-[] No unit action
+[OK] Set production focus for a city
+[OK] Cities accumulate production over more rounds
-[] When a unit has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present [] Otherwise, the unit is placed on the first non-occupied adjacent tile - starting from the above tile, moving clockwise
+[] A city places the unit set for production in the city if no other unit present [] When a city has accumulated enough it produces the unit selected for production [] The units cost is the deducted from the cities treasury [] The unit is placed in the city, if no other city is present [] Otherwise, the unit is placed on the first non-occupied adjacent tile - starting from the above tile, moving clockwise